 There is also a small tree swing at Currumbin Rock Pools which is great fun for all.

 OM CAFE & CONVENIENCE STORE

-Across the road from the rock pools is Om Cafe & Convenience Store for those of you who wish to grab a coffee, tea, snacks, or something else of the like.
+Across the road from the rock pools is Om Cafe & Convenience Store for those who wish to grab a coffee, tea, snacks, or something else.

 Open daily from 10 am – 3:30 pm.

 For more info, you can check out their website: www.omcafe.com.au

 Pssst!
 Check out this EPIC Hiking Backpack!

 Perfect for shorter day hikes, the Osprey Stratos 24L is a tough pack made from sustainable materials.